borisdev/research/tune-gpt/fine_tuning_data_scientist.md

-# Rethinking the costs of developing an NLP AI classification feature: Speculating on the impact of GTP-3 and Snorkle
+# Use GPT-3 to jump start your AI text classifier, and save your company money

-##
+- Rethinking the costs of developing an NLP AI classification feature: Speculating on the impact of GTP-3 and Snorkle
-## Opportunity cost of not is loosing customer
+- Opportunity cost of not is loosing customer
-## The emergence of the fine-tuning data scientist: a new role for enterprise AI
+- The emergence of the fine-tuning data scientist: a new role for enterprise AI

 Two new situations